Entanglement Renyi entropies in holographic theories: Computations in the orbifold theory

 \subsection{Analysis of four-point function of twist operators in $\CC^2/\Z_2$}

-In this appendix, we consider a general modular-invariant, compact, unitary CFT $\CC$ with central charge $c$, and its symmetric product $\CC^2/\Z_2$.
-(At the end we also make some comments about the general symmetric product $\CC^n/S_n$.)
+In this appendix, we consider a general modular-invariant, compact, unitary CFT $\CC$ with central charge $c$, and its symmetric square $\CC^2/\Z_2$.
+(At the end we also make some comments about the orbifold theory $\CC^n/\Z_n$ for general $n$.)
 The orbifold theory has central charge $2c$, and contains a single twist operator $\sigma$ with conformal weights $h_\sigma = \tilde h_\sigma = c/16$.
 Lunin and Mathur \cite{Lunin:2000yv} computed the four-point function of these operators, showing that it is determined by the partition function $Z_\tau$ of $\CC$ on a flat torus with modular parameter $\tau$,

 where $\tau$ and $x$ are related by\footnote{In terms of Lunin and Mathur's variables, $x=1/w$ and $\tau = -1/\tau_{\text{Lunin-Mathur}}$.
 In the bulk of the paper we consider $x$ to be real and lying in the interval $0<x<1$, but in this appendix we will let $x$ be a general complex number.
 As in the main text, $\sigma_1'(\infty)\equiv\lim_{z\to\infty}z^{d_\sigma}\sigma_1(z)$.}